 If you don't have a CSV file already, or you want to start fresh, you can use our CSV template and populate your Contacts using a program like Excel.

 If you’re looking to import a file that is not a CSV, no problem!
-Just follow these same next steps that explain how to upload and import your Leads and Contacts to Base.
+Just follow these same next steps that explain how to upload and import your Leads and Contacts to Zendesk Sell.

 Part 1: How do I ensure my CSV file is prepared for a clean import?

-Now that you've obtained your CSV, open it up in a program like Excel to view it’s content.
-You'll want to adhere to the following guidelines to ensure that your data is ready for Base.
+Now that you've obtained your CSV, open it up in a program like Excel to view its content.
+You'll want to adhere to the following guidelines to ensure that your data is ready for Sell.

-Pro Tip: You will import Leads and Contacts separately to Base.
+Pro Tip: You will import Leads and Contacts separately to Sell.
 Friendly reminder, Leads are potential clients that have not yet qualified to become a Contact in your sales process.
 A Lead will typically become a Contact once you’ve identified more specifics around what product or service they’re interested in, qualifying them to enter the first stage of your Sales Pipeline.
-For more information on how Base defines Leads and Contacts, check out this link:
+For more information on how Sell defines Leads and Contacts, check out this link

-Base categorizes Contacts as Person Contacts (Employees) and Company Contacts.
+Zendesk Sell categorizes Contacts as Person Contacts (Employees) and Company Contacts.
 The First Name and Last Name fields need to be included in each imported file - we need to know how to name your Contacts.
-Base will also give you the option to import First Name and Last Name separately during the import mapping process.
+Sell will also give you the option to import First Name and Last Name separately during the import mapping process.
 Company contacts do not need a First and Last name, only a name under a Company Name field.

 Assigning a person to a company

 If you'd like to associate Contacts with a company, include a separate column in your file that includes Company Name.
-Upon importing, Base will match Person Contacts to Company Contacts, so that your Person Contacts appear as Employees when viewing the Companies in Base.
+Upon importing, Sell will match Person Contacts to Company Contacts, so that your Person Contacts appear as Employees when viewing the Companies in Sell.
 If you import Person Contacts without mapping a Company Name, these Person Contacts will be imported without an associated Company Contact.

 Formatting the address field

 When importing an address to a Contact, we suggest dividing the specific details of the address into multiple columns in your CSV file.
-This will allow you to sort or filter by these fields in Base.
-You will want to make sure the following fields are separated into their own columns in your file before importing: street address, city, region/state, zip/postal code and country.
+This will allow you to sort or filter by these fields in Sell.
+You will want to make sure the following fields are separated into their own columns in your file before importing: street address, city, region/state, zip/postal code, and country.

 Company addresses vs Person addresses

 If you’re importing different addresses for Person Contacts and Company Contacts, you'll need to create separate columns in your file that include Person Address columns and Company Address columns.
-Person Address columns you’ll want to include are person address (street address), person city, person region, person state, person country, whereas Company Address columns should include company street, company city, company region, etc.
+Person Address columns you’ll want to include are person address (street address), person city, person region/state, person country, whereas Company Address columns should include company street, company city, company region/state, etc.

-Part 2: How do I upload my CSV file to Base?
+Part 2: How do I upload my CSV file to Zendesk Sell?

 - Navigate to your Settings menu